Reducing the instability of an optical lattice clock using multiple atomic ensembles: Introduction

 A proposed alternative and complementary path to reducing the instability of optical atomic clocks is to more efficiently allocate the available atomic resources.
-For example, in Ref.~\cite{rosenband_ensemble_2013}, Rosenband and Liebrandt argued that if the atoms in a clock are split up into multiple ensembles and probed with different interrogation times in parallel, the clock instability can be reduced exponentially with atom number rather than with $1/\sqrt{N}$ as in Eq.~\ref{QPN} for uniform interrogation.
+For example, in Ref.~\cite{rosenband_ensemble_2013}, Rosenband and Leibrandt argued that if the atoms in a clock are split up into multiple ensembles and probed with different interrogation times in parallel, the clock instability can be reduced exponentially with atom number rather than with $1/\sqrt{N}$ as in Eq.~\ref{QPN} for uniform interrogation.
+Related work on efficient atomic clock operations with several atomic ensembles was also proposed by Borregaard and Sørensen~\cite{borregaard_ensembles_2013}.
 Similarly, in a recent theoretical work~\cite{Li_theory_2022}, Li et al.~argued that through joint interrogation of two atom ensembles that are 90 degrees out of phase, it should be feasible to extend the interpretable phases accumulated by the atoms from $[-\pi/2, \pi/2]$ to $[-\pi, \pi]$, thereby doubling the achievable Ramsey interrogation time for a given LO and reducing the corresponding clock instability.
-There have been several prior and recent works on combining multiple separate optical atomic clocks to realize a single compound clock with reduced instability and longer coherent interrogation times~\cite{schioppo_ultrastable_2017,Kim_coherenceAtomicSpecies_2022}.
-For example, a simplified 3 ensemble version of the Rosenband and Liebrandt scheme was recently demonstrated by Kim et al.~\cite{Kim_coherenceAtomicSpecies_2022} using two independent interleaved Yb optical lattice clocks to realize zero-dead-time operation and feed-forward on the interrogation of an additional Al${}^+$ single ion clock, achieving lifetime limited interrogation times.
-However, the use of multiple independent optical clocks is extremely resource intensive, and any compound clock would still benefit from reductions in the instability of the constituent clocks, motivating work into realizing similar gains within individual optical clocks through the use of multiple atomic ensembles.